apache/fury-site/docs/benchmarks/java/README.md

-# Java Native Serialization Benchmarks
+# Java Benchmarks

-See the [Java JSON benchmark report](../../../json/java/README.md) for fory-json, Jackson, and Gson results.
+See the [Java JSON benchmark report](json/) for fory-json, Jackson, and Gson results.

 ## System Environment